MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Measure the qubits

 Now that you verified the qubits are entangled, you can use the `M` operation to measure them.
-Measuring `q1` and `q2` collapses their quantum states into `zero` or `one` with even probability.
+Measuring `q1` and `q2` collapses their quantum states into `Zero` or `One` with even probability.

-In Q# you use the `let` keyword to declare a new variable.
-To store the results of measuring `q1` and `q2`, you declare a the variables `m1` and `m2`, respectively:
+In Q#, you use the `let` keyword to declare a new variable.
+To store the results of measuring `q1` and `q2`, declare the variables `m1` and `m2`, respectively:

 ```qsharp
         // Measure q1 and q2 and store the results in m1 and m2.
         let (m1, m2) = (M(q1), M(q2));